claireruffing/Portfolio/The Perfect Gift/README.md

 The Backend (server) code is manually deployed by uploading the zipped contents of ./perfect-gift/backend/ (do not include the node_modules folder) to AWS Elastic Beanstalk. (<https://aws.amazon.com/elasticbeanstalk/>)

 While perfect-gift project is deployed via AWS, it can be reached at (<https://aws-frontend.d3i4pwwftbhh87.amplifyapp.com/>)

+NOTE: This application is no longer being hosted on AWS, so will need to download it locally if want to check it out